appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/docker.md

 :point_up: You need to change these values with your self-hosted Appcircle server's Redis and API URL.

-Assuming our sample scenario explained above, these values should be
+Assuming our sample scenario explained above, these values should be:

 - `redis.appcircle.spacetech.com:6379,ssl=false`
 - `http://api.appcircle.spacetech.com/build/v1`